jpegleg/dwarven-toolbox/README.md

 File tools:
 - inspect - print each byte of a file, along with the total bytes and bits read
 - review - print detailed UNIX file data, including permissions, ownership, hashes, if the file is currently open, and more, as JSON
+- chk - the condensed version of "review": report time, bytes, timestamps, and BLAKE3, as JSON
 - makesigil - write an ed25519 keypair as binary to a file
 - makerune - make a detached ed25519 signature from provided (makesigil) keypair file and target file
 - readrune - validate a detached ed25519 signature for a file